Productivity Formula (Table of Contents)

 Productivity Formula – Example #1

-Input of Man Hours is calculated using the formula given below
+The input of Man Hours is calculated using the formula given below

 Input = No. of Labors * No. of Months * No. of Working Days per Month * No. of Working Hours per Day